 Pre-Service Training is the 27-hour training process for families to be able to be approved as a resource family.
 Through classroom instruction, activities, and interviews with COBYS resource families this Training addresses the following topics:

-Upon COBYS’s receipt of a Resource Parent Application, families are eligible to attend our Pre-Service Training class, which is offered at our Main Office six times per year in daytime and evening formats.
-Daytime trainings consist of three full days and one optional evening and are held in March, June, and November.
-Evening trainings consist of nine consecutive Thursdays and begin the first week of January, April, and September.
+Upon COBYS’ receipt of a Resource Parent Application, families are eligible to attend our Pre-Service Training, which is offered at Murry Hill Center seven times per year in daytime and evening formats.
+Daytime trainings consist of three full days and one optional evening and are held in March, June, August and November.
+Evening trainings consist of eight consecutive Thursdays and begin the first week of January, April, and September.
+Our training room is accessed by steps.
+Please notify us if this is a challenge for you so we can make accommodations.